The best hair dryers for Afro hair, for styling and protecting textured strands at the same time

 Expensive

 The Dyson Supersonic is the priciest tool we tested but was by far the best experience when drying.
 The motor is small but mighty, delivering a powerful and fast blow-dry in less than 20 minutes, which, for my thick type 4 hair, is normally unheard of.
 The tech in the dryer measures the temperature 40 times a second to give an even heat and prevent heat damage.
-Despite the high tech within the tool, it’s incredibly lightweight compared to other hair dryers we tested.
-The attachments are what seal the Dyson’s spot at the top of this hair dryer hot list, particularly the flyaway attachment which can make even the biggest frizz halo super smooth.
+Despite the high tech within the tool, it’s incredibly lightweight compared to other hair dryers I tested.
+The attachments are what seal the Dyson’s spot at the top of this hair dryer hot list, particularly the flyaway attachment, which can make even the biggest frizz halo super smooth.

 Best for travel